 Later, however, the fort lost its importance and was abandoned.
 Below the fort the present village was built, which in a document of 1375 is named Casale Prope Castellum, i.e .village near the fort.
 The village changed two more names, Bonifacio Proprio and Nefs Monoface, to conclude with the current name Tsifout Castelli, as it was inhabited by Jews (Tsifout means Jew in Turkish)

 The current province of Monofatsi takes its name after the fort.
 The fort was fortified with walls, interrupted by square towers.
 A tower protected the main gate on the south side and another tower dominated at the highest point of the castle.
 Today the fortress is destroyed, with only a few walls still standing.
 Inside the fort, there is still the paved path leading to its center where you can still see the remains of some buildings, a domed church and a large water tank.

 South of the village Vourvoulitis, near Messara valley, there is a small plateau of 5 acres, fortified with high walls.
 The locals call it Makry Tichos (Long Wall) and it seems to have played an important role in controlling the passage to Messara.

-In Armyrochori of Monofatsi Province, there is a small fort, which’s ruins are still visible atop a hill above the Settlement of Keratokefali.
+In Armyrochori of Monofatsi Province, there is a small fort, which’s ruins are still visible atop a hill above the settlement Keratokefali near the village Agia Varvara.
 The hill is located just opposite the fort of Vourvoulitis.